What are mosquitoes?

 How do I get rid of mosquitoes?

 To reduce the number of mosquitoes living on your property, partner with a knowledgeable professional.
 At Pest Czar, our local and experienced professionals can provide the exterior services needed to treat the areas on your property where mosquitoes live, hide, and breed.
 We can then prevent their return by implementing one of our GreenPro certified pest protection plans.
-For exceptional, eco-friendly mosquito control services in the Baltimore, Maryland, or Washington, D.C. areas, call Pest Czar!
+For exceptional, eco-friendly mosquito control services in the Baltimore Metro area of Maryland, call Pest Czar!

 How do I prevent mosquitoes?

-The following tips will help to keep mosquitoes off of your Maryland or Washington DC property, out of your home, and away from your family:
+The following tips will help to keep mosquitoes off of your Maryland property, out of your home, and away from your family: